Jonathan Kraft: New England Revolution

 In 1995, Major League Soccer was started.
 One of the inaugural teams in the league was the Revolution.
 Kraft has been the co-owner/investor of the Revolution, along with his father, since its inception.
-In 2002, the Revolution played in their first final against the Galaxy in the MLS Cup.
+In 2002, the Revolution played in their first final against the Galaxy in the MLS Cup in front of a record crowd of more than 61,000.
 The final was held at Gillette Stadium, previously named CMGI Field, in Foxborough, Massachusetts.
 The match had a record crowd and the Revolution lost.
 They made four more MLS Cup appearances in 2005, 2006, 2007, and 2014.

 Other soccer involvements

 Kraft was also an owner/investor of the San Jose Earthquakes from 1999 to 2000 when the Kraft Group owned the team.
+He has been attempting to build a Boston area soccer specific stadium unsuccessfully since 2006.

 Massachusetts General Hospital

-Kraft has served on the Board of Trustees of Massachusetts General Hospital since 2010 and was named chair in 2019 after the departure of Cathy Minehan.
+Kraft has served on the board of trustees of Massachusetts General Hospital since 2010 and was named chair in 2019 after the departure of Cathy Minehan.

 COVID-19 pandemic

 In March 2020, Kraft and his father offered the use of the Patriots team airplane to Massachusetts to deliver more than a million N95 masks from Shenzhen, China for use by medical professionals to help mitigate the COVID-19 pandemic in the United States.
-Some of the supplies landed in Boston on April 2, 2020 after several weeks of preparation.
+Some of the supplies landed in Boston on April 2, 2020, after several weeks of preparation.

 Personal life

 In 1995, Kraft married Patricia Lipoma in a Jewish ceremony at the Chestnut Hill home of his parents.
 She is a convert to Judaism.
-He has 3 children, two sons and a daughter.
+He has three children, two sons and a daughter.